CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 **Step2.
 Prepare your datsets and files.**

 With Crypt4GH GUI is possible to encrypt only one file at the time.

-If youneed to encrypt multiple file, save them in one directoty/folder and zip the folder (right click on the folder and click on _send to_, next select _compressed (zippped) folder_.
+If you need to encrypt multiple file, save them in one directoty/folder and zip the folder (right click on the folder and click on _Send to_, next select _Compressed (zippped) folder_.

-If you need to encrpyt large datasets, check the intructions on hpw to progammatically encrypt files with Crypt4GH.
+If you need to encrpyt large datasets, check the intructions on how to progammatically encrypt files with Crypt4GH.

 SDD_Screenshot7

 **Step2.
 Load the ecryption keys.**

-Click on _Load my private key_ button and select your private key (name_surname.crypt4gh.key) and then click on _Open_ If the upload is successful, the tool will show the current path in title bar.
+Click on _Load my private key_ button and select your private key (name_surname.crypt4gh.key) and then click on _Open_.
-Next, click on _Load thir public key_ button and select your public key (name_surname.crypt4gh.pub) or SDS public key () if you prefer your data to be compatible ith SD Desktop atuomated decryption and then click on _Open_.

 If the upload is successful, the tool will show the current path in title bar.

+Next, click on _Load their public key_ button and select your public key (name_surname.crypt4gh.pub) or SDS public key () if you prefer your data to be compatible with SD Desktop automated decryption and then click on _Open_.

+If the upload is successful, the tool will show the current path in title bar.

 SDD_Screeshot8_9

 **Step3.
 Upload and encrypt the the file /zipped folder.**

 Next click on _Select file_ and choose the file or zipped folder that you wish to encrypt.

 Click on _Open_ and on _Encrypt file_.
 The tool will ask the password for your personal private key and once you click on _OK_ then the encryption process will begin.

 If the ecryption is sucessful the file/zipped folder extention will change to *.c4gh* and  the activity Log display the following message:

 _Encrypting....

-Encryption has finished.
+_Encryption has finished._

-Encrypted file: C:/users/samesurname/exampledirectory/examplefile.c4gh_
+_Encrypted file: C:/users/samesurname/exampledirectory/examplefile.c4gh_

 Currently,Crypt4GH application is not provided with a progress bar.
 If the file/zipped folder contains a big dataset, the encryption process can last for up to minutes.